dreidpath/gaza-mortality/README.md

 ## Repository Structure

 The repository is structured as follows:
-- `code/`: The director contains R files for reading the raw tracker data, generating modeled data and saving the data in various formats.
+- `code/`: The directory contains R files for reading the raw tracker data, generating modeled data and saving the data in various formats.
 There is also a file for generating some basic visualisations of the data.
 - `data/`: The directory contains the raw tracker data from the Aljazeera site as well as those data in various formats with modeled data to cover periods of poorly updated information.
 - `images/`: Directory containing visualisations generated from the data.